Constraints on Interstellar Sovereignty: Outer Space Treaty

 States retain jurisdiction over property and personnel that are launched into space, according to Article VIII.
 Although Article II prohibits the sovereign appropriation of territory in space, Article VIII states that ``ownership of objects launched in to outer space, including objects landed or constructed on a celestial body, and of their component parts, is not affected by their presence in outer space.''
-Likewise, states ``shall retain jurisdiction and control'' over any objects or personnel launched into space, according to Article VIII, with further details regarding the registry of objects launched into space prescribed by the Registration Convention of 1976.
+Likewise, the state of registry ``shall retain jurisdiction and control over such object[s], and over any personnel thereof, while in outer space or on a celestial body,'' according to Article VIII.
+Further details regarding the registry of objects launched into space were prescribed by the Registration Convention of 1976.
 This enables states to extend their influence beyond Earth and into space through space missions and space settlement; even though this cannot constitute an extension of territorial sovereignty, such actions still extend the jurisdiction of a state beyond Earth.
-The governance challenges in implementing Article VIII are already evident in missions such as the International Space Station, which contains modules owned by five different nations---in which each nation's laws uniquely apply.
+The governance challenges in implementing Article VIII are already evident in missions such as the International Space Station, which contains modules owned by five different nations—in which each nation’s laws uniquely apply.
+As an example, states participating in the International Space Station maintain a series of bilateral and multilateral agreements and memorandums of understanding in order to manage the shared technical infrastructure and flow of digital information across the space station \cite{sadeh2004technical}.
 Multinational interstellar missions would likewise face additional complications under Article VIII to ensure a legal regime on the mission that reflects the association between state jurisdiction and property ownership.

 The OST also requires states to make space installations, stations, equipment, and vehicles open to inspection by representatives of other states ``on a basis of reciprocity,'' according to Article XII.
 Any state representative seeking to make such an inspection visit under Article XII must provide ``reasonable advance notice of a projected visit'' in order to ``assure safety'' and ``avoid interference with normal operations in the facility.''
 In principle, Article XII prevents a state from maintaining exclusive access to a space station or other installation, regardless of the purpose of construction; however, such scenarios have not yet occurred, so the legal conditions under which a state can engage in such an inspection remain unknown.
 The practice of reciprocal inspection visits may become more relevant as China and private space agencies develop space stations, as well as the longer-term vision of state and private agencies to establish permanent settlements on Mars.
 The language of Article XII refers to ``visits'' rather than remote monitoring, but it may be infeasible for states to inspect the interstellar equipment of other states by sending a representative.
 Interstellar missions may face fewer demands for reciprocal inspections, particularly if states choose to prioritize different interstellar targets for exploration.